michelesr/thesis/src/e2e.md

 maximized window (the size of the maximized window depends on the desktop resolution used in the operating system that runs the browser), the second time with a fixed size that triggers the mobile interface.
 The `index` variable can always be checked in order to determine the current interface.
-More index can be used in order to repeat the tests with different window sizes.
+More indexes can be used in order to repeat the tests with different window sizes.

 The main difference between the Gasista Felice desktop and mobile interface is that the second make use of a navigation bar that display user